 University of Texas at Austin, 2013

-Academic and Research Experience
+Academic and Research Positions

 “Digital Storytelling: Presenting History in New Ways,” Blog post with Andrew Salamone, National Trust for Historic Preservation Forum Blog, November 1, 2017.

 World History Commons (in development), Research Associate, RRCHNM, August 2018-August 2019.
 Funded by the National Endowment for the Humanities.

 Maritime Asia: War and Trade, Research Associate, RRCHNM, August 2018-August 2019.